adwait1291/Cyber-Bullying-Detection-Using-ML-Algorithims/README.md

 <br>

 ## Project description
 Machine learning techniques are used in this project to categorise comments as bullying or non-bullying.
 All the trained models are deployed as a web application using Streamlit that can be viewed by clicking the button above.
-The dataset used for this project has 20000 comments labelled as bullying and non-bullying.
-The dataset was obtained from the Kaggle website and is uploaded to this repository.
+The dataset used for this project is taken from the Kaggle website and has 20000 comments labelled as bullying and non-bullying.
+The detailed python notebook of this project is uploaded to this repository and can be run after giving the correct path of the dataset
 </br>
 </br>